 Stabys are self-motivated and quick learners.
 The reason for this lies mainly in the fact that the Staby had to work independently to destroy pests, so it was handy to have a real “thinker.”
 That suited the breed well at a time when there were few outside influences and hardly any traffic.

-With positive and soft training, the Staby is quick to learn and wants to please.
-Too much pressure is never a good idea while a good coach is important.
-Stabys like a job, but his family must provide a fair and consistent approach to his training, which is very important for a peaceful, happy and diverse education.
+With positive and gentle training, the Staby is quick to learn and wants to please.
+Too much pressure is never a good idea, while a good coach is important.
+The Staby likes a job, but his family must provide a fair and consistent approach to his training, which is very important for a peaceful, happy and diverse education.
 A tough approach is useless with the Staby.
 He will completely cease working and no longer voluntarily perform his duties.

 The Stabyhoun is, despite its small population, fortunately a relatively healthy breed.
 The ASA and the NVSW do everything possible to keep it that way.
-Nevertheless, there are certain diseases more or less occurring regularly.
-The ASA’s breeding program is aimed to reduce these occurrences as much as possible, though it is not easy as the causes are not always clear or strictly hereditary.
-There is a definite challenge in making smart matches.
-Currently, diseases being watched are Epilepsy, HD, ED, Patent Ductus Arteriosus, and Cerebral dysfunction.
+Responsible breeders screen their stock for health conditions such as epilepsy, hip and elbow dysplasia, patent ductus arteriosus, and cerebral dysfunction.
+The ASA’s breeding program is aimed to reduce these occurrences as much as possible, though it is not easy, as the causes are not always clear or strictly hereditary.

 Recommended Health Tests From Parent Club